jemgold/figma-js/README.md

 # Figma.js

-A simple wrapper for the Figma API
+A simple wrapper for the Figma API.

 Cool projects using this:
 - [figma-graphql](https://github.com/braposo/figma-graphql)